ejfox/website/content/blog/md/work-view-life-view.md

 ---
-dek: In which we explore the author’s perspective on the meaning of life and work
+dek: In which the author explores the meaning of life and work
 type: words
 hidden: false
 inprogress: false